Rakvere Lihakombinaat

-Rakvere Lihakombinaat (Rakvere Meat Processing Plant) is an Estonian meat products manufacturer, based in Rakvere.
-It's the biggest meat processor in the Baltic states.
+Rakvere Lihakombinaat (Rakvere Meat Processing Plant) is an Estonian meat product manufacturer based in Rakvere.
+It is the largest meat processor in the Baltic states.

 History

-The history of Rakvere Meat Processing Plant dates back to the year 1890 when the first slaughterhouse was opened in Rakvere.
+The history of Rakvere Meat Processing Plant dates back to 1890, when the first slaughterhouse was opened in Rakvere.
 In 1905 a new slaughterhouse was built in Rakvere in accordance with the requirements of the time.
 In 1944 the town's slaughterhouse and Bauman and Schenkel sausage industry were united and Rakvere Meat Processing Plant was established.
 The enterprise was reconstructed in the 1960s.
 In 1963 Kohtla-Järve and Narva meat processing plants and joined with the meat processing plant in Rakvere.
 In 1987 a construction deal was closed with the Finnish enterprise "Suomen Rakennusvienti" and by the year 1990 the biggest, most modern meat processing plant in the Baltic States possessing the technology corresponding to the European level was finished in Roodevälja just northeast of Rakvere.
 Rakvere Meat Processing Plant has held the position until this day.

 Rakvere Meat Processing Plant was privatized in 1995.
-One year later, or in 1996 the AS Rakvere Lihakombinaat (PLC Rakvere Meat Processing Plant) obtains the majority holding of the pig-breeding farm AS Ekseko and Ekseko becomes a subsidiary company of Rakvere Meat Processing Plant.
-Expansion continues in 1997 when Rigas Miesnieks in Latvia and Klaipedos Maisto Produktai in Lithuania join Ekseko in the line of subsidiary companies of Rakvere Meat Processing Plant.
-In 1997 Rakvere Meat Processing Plant is introduced on a stock exchange In 1998 HK Ruokatalo obtained the majority holding of AS Rakvere Lihakombinaat.
+In 1996 the AS Rakvere Lihakombinaat (PLC Rakvere Meat Processing Plant) obtained the majority holding of the pig-breeding farm AS Ekseko and Ekseko became a subsidiary company of Rakvere Meat Processing Plant.
+Expansion continued in 1997 when Rigas Miesnieks in Latvia and Klaipedos Maisto Produktai in Lithuania joined Ekseko in the line of subsidiary companies of Rakvere Meat Processing Plant.
+In 1997 Rakvere Meat Processing Plant was introduced on a stock exchange.
+In 1998 HK Ruokatalo obtained the majority holding of AS Rakvere Lihakombinaat.
 In 2006 AS Rakvere Lihakombinaat exited the stock exchange.